BarryCarlyon/FS22_ExtraGears/README.md

 # Please note

-In the current game patch, Giants messed with how "Default Gears" works.
+In the current game patch (1.2.0.0), Giants messed with how "Default Gears" works.
 As a result, the mod is completely broken!

 # FS22_ExtraGears